SHEKHARKUMMARI/Git_Documentation/README.md

                 This will push a delete signal to the remote origin repository that triggers a delete of the remote my-feature branch.

+# 7. Commiting
+### The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.git merge is often used in conjunction with git checkout for selecting the current branch and git branch -d for deleting the obsolete target branch.

+Steps before merging
+1.Execute git status to ensure that HEAD is pointing to the correct merge-receiving branch.
+If needed, execute git checkout to switch to the receiving branch.
+In our case we will execute git checkout main
+2.Make sure the receiving branch and the merging branch are up-to-date with the latest remote changes.
+Execute git fetch to pull the latest remote commits.
+Once the fetch is completed ensure the main branch has the latest updates by executing git pull.

+      1 Common workflow
+        Start a new feature
+        $ git checkout -b new-feature main
+        Edit some files
+        $ git add <file>
+        $ git commit -m "Start a feature"
+        Edit some files
+        $ git add <file>
+        $ git commit -m "Finish a feature"
+        # Merge in the new-feature branch
+        $ git checkout main
+        $ git merge new-feature
+        $ git branch -d new-feature
+      2 $ git merge --no-ff <branch>
+                This command merges the specified branch into the current branch, but always generates a merge commit (even if it was a fast-forward                       merge, A fast-forward merge can occur when there is a linear path from the current branch tip to the target branch.).
+This is useful for                   documenting all merges that occur in your repository.
+      3 Common scenario while adding new feature
+          Start a new feature
+                $ git checkout -b new-feature main
+                # Edit some files
+                $ git add <file>
+                $ git commit -m "Start a feature"
+                # Edit some files
+                $ git add <file>
+                $ git commit -m "Finish a feature"
+                # Develop the main branch
+                $ git checkout main
+                # Edit some files
+                $ git add <file>
+                $ git commit -m "Make some super-stable changes to main"
+                # Merge in the new-feature branch
+                $ git merge new-feature
+                $ git branch -d new-feature